GabrielaArizaA/Single-cell-2023/README.md

 R_Studio_summary.R = First script in R for analysing the summary obtained in subreads (featureCounts command)

+principal_component_analysis_plot = plot generated in R. It is an example for a Principal component analysis plot

+interproscan.sh = script to run command interproscan.sh to search for specific sequences in the database

 Rplot-15Jan.pdf = Plot generated in Rstudio, boxplot + violin plot of the read counts per gene (TPM) of each library

+Transdecoder.sh = running TransDecoder command to get the protein sequences